 What is bronchitis?

-Bronchitis is a condition in which the airways in the lungs, called bronchial tubes, become inflamed and cause coughing, often with mucus.
+Bronchitis is a condition that develops when the airways in the lungs, called bronchial tubes, become and cause coughing, often with mucus production.
 Bronchitis can be acute (short-term) or chronic (long-term).

-You may be able to prevent bronchitis or lower your chances of getting it again by doing the following:
+Taking steps such as the following may prevent bronchitis or lower your chances of getting it again.

 - Quit smoking if you smoke.